webmeshproj/fyne-app/README.md

 ## Building and Running

 To build the application, run `go build` in the root of this repository or you can use `go run main.go` to build and run it in one step.
-Since the application needs to manage network interfaces and routes, a privleged daemon is required if the app is not run as root.
+Since the application needs to manage network interfaces and routes, a privileged daemon is required if the app is not run as root.
 The daemon can be started by running

 ```sh